dzekelid/balance/_listings/stripe/balance-history-get.md

 ---
 swagger: "2.0"
 info:
-  title: Stripe
+  title: Stripe Get Balance History
-  description: The Stripe REST API.
-Please see https://stripe.com/docs/api for more
+  description: Returns a list of transactions that have contributed to the Stripe
-    details.
+    account balance (e.g., charges, transfers, and so forth).
+The transactions are returned in sorted order, with the most recent transactions appearing first.
   termsOfService: https://stripe.com/us/terms/
   contact:
     name: Stripe Dev Platform Team